Axios is a popular Open Source library for JavaScript that allows us to perform operations as an HTTP client, based on the promise model.

 }

-Now, if we click on each of the buttons, we can verify in the browser console that the actions are called correctly.
+Now, if we click on each of the buttons, we can check in the browser console that the actions are called correctly.

-So far this simple example of how to consume a Rest API thanks to Axios, a very interesting library that you should incorporate into your toolbox.
+That’s it for this simple example on how to consume a REST API thanks to Axios, a very interesting library that you should add to your toolkit.